gilStarwind/actingup/README.md

+> **Looking for a non-technical guide to update the website's class schedule or photo gallery?**
+>
+> See the [Content Management Guide](./docs/README.md) for simple, step-by-step instructions.

 # Acting Up Website (React)

 The Vite + React app lives inside the `app/` directory.
 Run all npm commands from there (or use the `--prefix app` flag) so npm can see the `package.json` file.